 If you enjoy a course and are confident that it matches your interest and suits your learning style then there is every chance that you will excel.

 Entry to University courses can be gained by presenting high levels of achievement in a range of Level 3 qualifications.
-These include BTECs and other vocational offerings such as the OCR Cambridge Technical Introductory Diploma in IT and the AQA Level 3 Certificate / Extended Certificate in Applied Business.
+These include BTECs and other vocational offerings such as the AQA Level 3 Certificate / Extended Certificate in Applied Business.